-When we travel we found we really miss favourite foods, and for Explorason, one of them is Indian Curry.
-Butter Naan was Explorason’s favourite along with Butter Chicken and the curry choice here at Ramada Resort was top-notch!
+When we travel we found we really miss favorite foods, and for Explorason, one of them is Indian Curry.
+Butter Naan was Explorason’s favorite along with Butter Chicken and the curry choice here at Ramada Resort was top-notch!
 One evening I asked if the chef could prepare me a Vegetarian curry, and he did so.
 It was perfect.
 As Explorason would say, “that’s one killer curry”.

 The Ramada Resort here at Dar Es Salaam make their own bread and pasta on the premises, and the food was really fresh and healthy so the buffet on another evening was great for that.

 I believe an exciting new restaurant is opening soon with world class standards so if you book here, you might be lucky enough to experience the lobster (I heard) that will be served – yum!